gracco/sysadmin-interview-questions/README.md

   - 2>&1 redirect STDERR to STDOUT

 * What is the difference between UNIX and Linux.
-  - Linux it's a UNIX clone using the same POSIX(Portable Operating System Interface) standards, but UNIX it's a brand.
+  - Linux it's a UNIX clone using the same POSIX(Portable Operating System Interface) standards, but UNIX it's a brand, has different copyrights and tools.

 * What is the difference between Telnet and SSH?
   - SSH it's encripted and telnet isn't.
-  - Telnet can omit authentication
+  - Telnet can ommit authentication
   - SSH adds overhead to the bandwidth

 * Explain the three load averages and what do they indicate.
 What command can be used to view the load averages?